codeskills-dev/bootcamp-starter/README.md

   git push origin project-1
   ```

-- Merge your changes into the main branch in your fork.
+- Merge your changes into the master branch in your fork.

   ```sh
   git checkout master